aymericbeaumet/run/docs/user-guide/processors.md

-Processors are systems that process the output of your commands.
+Processors are functions that process the output of your commands.
 They are already embedded in Run.
-See `run --help` for more information on how you can enable, disable or configure the processors.
+See `run --help` for more information on how you can enable, disable or configure processors.

-> By default only the _Prefix_ processor is enabled.
+> By default only the _prefix_ processor is enabled.
 You can disable all processors by using the `--raw` flag.
-This could give a visible improvement in performance in some cases.
+This could give a visible performance improvement in some cases.

 ## Prefix